adars99/Controls_Setup/README.md

 Note: Please feel free to add/update more plugins if it helps to improve build process.

-Please follow the below steps to setup.
+Please follow the below steps to setup on your local machine.

 #Step 1: Download and install Node.js
  - Please use this link to install <a href="https://nodejs.org/">NodeJS</a> on your local machine.
 We need node to use npm to get all the dependent plugins e.g. Gulp, Karma etc.